NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Control technical debt

-Technical debt arises due to processes or practices in the past, but is having an ongoing impact on the present.
+Technical debt arises due to processes or practices in the past, but has an ongoing impact on the present.

-Tech debt:
+Technical debt:
-*	can lead to bugs and loss of reliability.
+*	leads to bugs and loss of reliability.
 *	means changes take longer.
 *	makes it harder to predict how long any given change will take.
 *	causes dissatisfaction and disengagement in the team.

-Without sustained improvement effort these all get worse over time, reducing capacity for delivering features.
+Without sustained improvement effort these all get worse over time, reducing capacity to deliver features.
 If little or no tech debt improvement work is done, delivery may initially be faster, but over time it becomes progressively slower and less predictable.

 ## Identifying improvement opportunities